 Joint Ventures: When to Make a Good Strategic Alliance

 When two partners with equity make a business agreement to develop a new entity by combining their assets, it’s called a joint venture.
 Joint ventures can be developed for an agreed-upon finite time frame.
+This article discusses when to form a joint venture and more.
 Sometimes they last for 5-7 years.
 Usually they are not a partnership or incorporation, and they see their enterprise as being able to make money for both parties.
 As an online magazine article on About Money called “Joint Venture 101,” details, the logic of a joint venture borrows from the idea that, “two heads are better than one.”
 The article, written by Scott Allen, indicated that the term strategic alliance is used synonymously to describe a joint venture.
 It indicates that these connections can strengthen the reach of both sides and increase their presence in the global market.
 Joint ventures often help bring new products to the market, raise awareness of a brand or launch a new service.